cbsd/reggae/README.md

 * setup
 * up

-Special note for `devel` target: you must add `DEVEL_MODE="YES"` to vars.mk in the project root.
+Special note for the `devel` target: you must add `DEVEL_MODE="YES"` to vars.mk in the project root.

-All project targets can be suffiexed with `service=<service>` but in the above list only those which require a service are explicitely mentioned.
+All project targets can be suffixed with `service=<service>` but in the above list only those which require a service are explicitely mentioned.
 If the service is passed as an argument, the target will be executed only on that service/jail.

-Supported make targets for service are:
+Supported make targets for the service type are:
 * destroy
 * devel
 * exec